obzidi4n/bungee-server/README.md

 Documentation and error-handling is being improved, but right now everything here 'just works'.
 If you find any major bugs or have suggestions, please create an Issue above (or fork it).

+Need a simple Tmux config?
+May we suggest https://github.com/obzidi4n/tmux.conf

 # Dependencies:

 - Tmux